damador02/CV_WW_Lag/README.md

 More information about the difference between Lab 1 and Lab 2 can be found here: <https://www.frontiersin.org/journals/public-health/articles/10.3389/fpubh.2023.1141097/full>

 ### clinical_analysis
-**clinical_cases_ccf.Rmd** | R Markdown file that quantifies the lag of COVID-19 case data between Central Valley and Bay Area counties using the cross correlation function (ccf).
+**clinical_cases_ccf.Rmd** | R Markdown file that quantifies the lag of 7-day moving average COVID-19 case data between Central Valley and Bay Area counties using the cross correlation function (ccf).
+Calls for the **covid19cases_test.csv** data file.

 **covid_variants.Rmd** | R Markdown file that determines the dominant SARS-CoV-2 variant for Region 9 of the U.S. (including all of California)